ArguablyUseful/PropLogic/README.md

 - the code to turn a PL sentence into a CNF sentence (Conjunctive normal form)

 directory "PropLogic" contains
-- the KB class (conjunction of propositional logic sentece in AST format)
+- the KB class (conjunction of propositional logic sentence in AST format)
 - the Model class (the truth value for symbols)
 - the PLTruth class that determine the truth value of sentence based on a model
 - and a model check algorithm